justheretostealcode/Mock/README.md

 `6`     | 212.005864

 The lowest label `0` assigns most crosstalk to only one non-cognate TF while the highest label `6` gives a mostly uniform distribution of crosstalk across non-cognate TFs.

+## Standalone Simulation

+The circuit simulation alone can be tested for a given fixed assignment and structure, i.e. outside of a circuit synthesis loop.
+This is especially useful to verify results and/or obtain more information about a specific simulation, like output histograms etc.

+For this purpose, the simulator located at **ARCTICsim/simulator_thermodynamics/circuit_simulator_thermo.py** can be called directly and be given paths for structure, assignment and library files.
+A description of the possible command line arguments can be obtained fromm calling the simulator without arguments.